CamGreen/orfeo-toolbox/README.md

 - < download link >

 ## Start the notebooks :
-Once you've installed your environment, go to otb-guided-tour folder and launch :
+Once you've installed your environment, open a terminal and go to otb-guided-tour folder and launch :
 > jupyter notebook